mesg-foundation/engine/CONTRIBUTING.md

 # Issues

-For issues concerning application or service development, please read the [docs](https://docs.mesg.tech/) or ask us directly on the [Discord](https://discordapp.com/invite/5tVTHJC) channels #application or #service.
+For issues concerning application or service development, please read the [docs](https://docs.mesg.tech/) and check on the [forum](https://forum.mesg.com)

-For questions or suggestions regarding a new feature of Core, please contact us on [Discord](https://discordapp.com/invite/5tVTHJC) channel #core.
+For questions or suggestions regarding a new feature of Core, please post a new message on the [Forum](https://forum.mesg.com).

 To report a bug, please [check for existing issues, then create a new issue on this repository](https://github.com/mesg-foundation/core/issues).